Uncomfortable Art Tours

 The Exhibitionist started as a podcast.
 It's on long term hiatus while Alice works on other things.
 It's still available here:

-Alice is a historian of material culture based at UCL.
-She has six years of tour guiding experience at heritage sites and galleries.
-She curates exhibitions, organises events, makes podcasts and writes things under the umbrella of The Exhibitionist.
+I'm a historian of material culture based at UCL.
+I have six years of tour guiding experience at heritage sites and galleries, and I curate exhibitions, organise events, make podcasts and write things under the umbrella of The Exhibitionist.

-Her academic work concentrates on the intersections of postcolonial art practice and colonial material culture, investigating the curation of historical trauma and national identity, and includes research into new modes of dissenting narrative in museum spaces.
-She is Australian.
+My academic work concentrates on the intersections of postcolonial art practice and colonial material culture, settler storytelling, the concept of whiteness in the 18th and 19th centuries, the curation of historical trauma, and myths of national identity.
+My MA research is into new modes of dissenting narrative in museum spaces.
+I am Australian, but mostly grew up in England.

 If you want to collaborate on a project, organise a tour or workshop or generally have a chat, get in touch.